-Polina Burashnikova: Anne-Marie’s vibe has a free-spirit and colors-without-rules in a beautiful location.
+Polina Burashnikova: Anne-Marie’s vibe has a free-spirit and colours-without-rules in a beautiful location.
 Jonas Blue’s is more like chasing the sun(set), summer romance, road trips, and being freed by summer.
-Dua Lipa’s is defined by colorful outfits, matching the setting to the clothes, and overall summer vibes.
+Dua Lipa’s is defined by colourful outfits, matching the setting to the clothes, and overall summer vibes.

 How would you describe that of your own posts?
 What is your brand?

 As it says in my Instagram bio, I want to be your daily travel inspiration.
 However, my page is a mix of travel, lifestyle, fashion and food.
 This is what people like about my page, I believe – a mix of different things.

 Do you see any overlap?
 Do you thinks it's coincidence or are the videographers riding your coattails?

 The videographers definitely might have been inspired by the popular travel bloggers (not necessarily me ☺), as these are the aesthetics that are trending now.

 Looking at these videos, what do you first see?
 What stands out?